Clerical error

 A clerical error is an error on the part of an office worker, often a secretary or personal assistant.
-It is a phrase which can also be used as an excuse to deflect blame away from specific individuals, such as high-powered executives, and instead redirect it to the more anonymous clerical staff.
+The phrase may also be used as an excuse to deflect blame away from specific individuals, such as high-powered executives, and instead redirect it to the more anonymous clerical staff.

 A clerical error in a legal document is called a scrivener's error.

 In law

 There is a considerable body of case law concerning the proper treatment of a scrivener's error.
 For example, where the parties to a contract make an oral agreement that, when reduced to a writing, is mistranscribed, the aggrieved party is entitled to reformation so that the writing corresponds to the oral agreement.

 A scrivener's error can be grounds for an appellate court to remand a decision back to the trial court.
 For example, in Ortiz v.
 State of Florida, Ortiz had been convicted of possession of less than 20 g of marijuana, a misdemeanor.
 However, Ortiz was mistakenly adjudicated guilty of a felony for the count of marijuana possession.
 The appellate court held that "we must remand the case to the trial court to correct a scrivener's error."

 In some circumstances, courts can also correct scrivener's errors found in primary legislation.